Erythromycin Ophthalmic Ointment: There he is, your darling baby who you have been anxiously waiting to meet for the past several months.

 But in others, such as New York, refusing them may result in a call to Child Protective Services (and they say we live in the “land of the free”…).

 The Down Low On Erythromycin Ophthalmic Ointment

 The eye drops are not even close to being 100% effective and most healthcare professionals can catch ON before it becomes a serious health issue.

 The best way to protect your new kiddo from developing ON is:

-- Get screened for sexual transmitted infections during your pregnancy and treat it
+- Get screened for sexually transmitted infections during your pregnancy and treat it

 - Stay in a mutually faithful relationship with a partner who is uninfected